MonashDataFluency/Power_BI/docs/04-plotting.md

 ### Scatter chart

-The first plot we are going to plot is a scatter plot.
+Let's create are first chart- Scatter plot.
 The first step to plot any kind of plot in Power BI is to select the plot template/type from the visualization panel.
-Click on the scatter chart icon in the visualization panel and drag the axis values to the respective value field as shown in the below figure.
+So, we click on the scatter chart icon in the visualization panel and drag the columns to the respective -Axis field as shown in the below figure.

 <!--picture--->
 <img src="figures/ch04/scatter_plot_1.png" width="60%" style="display: block; margin: auto;" />

-After doing the above steps, it will generate a nice scatter plot like this:
+We want the see how life expectancy (life_exp) varies with time (year) in years.
+After dragging the columns to their respective fields, we get out first scatter plot.
+An overall increasing trend can be seen after year 1900.

 <!--picture--->
 <img src="figures/ch04/scatter_plot_2.png" width="80%" style="display: block; margin: auto;" />

-The final interface will look like this:
+The final interface will look like the image below.
+The plot will be at the left of the visualization panel.

 <!--picture--->
 <img src="figures/ch04/scatter_plot_3.png" width="100%" style="display: block; margin: auto;" />

-Isn’t this simple to plot scatter plot in the Power BI?
-In general, this will be the procedure to plot any type of plot in the Power BI: Select the type of plot in the visualization section, drag data for the axis values.
-That’s it.
+Wasn't that quick and easy?!!
+In general, this will be the procedure to create any type of plot the Power BI i.e., Select the chart type from the visualization section, drag data to the -Axis fields.

-The above scatter plot doesn't provides much imformations.
-The only imformation we are getting is the general trend of life expentancy, which increasing with timee.
-Let's beautify the scatter plot to  get more information.
+The above scatter plot isn't informative.
+The only information we get is the general trend of life expentancy, which increases after year 1900.
-We are going too add legends to each data point, this will help us to analyize life expectancy with resppect to country-wise.
-In order to add legend, do the following steps:
+Let's play with our scatter plot to make it more informative:

     x-Axis: year

     y-Axis: life_exp.
-Right-click on drop-down button and tick "**Don’t summarize**" option.
+Right-click on drop-down button and select "**Don’t summarize**" option.

-Legend: By name
+    Legend: By name.
+Drag name column and place it in legend field.

 <img src="figures/ch04/scatter_plot_2_by_country.png" width="80%" style="display: block; margin: auto;" />

-'PowerBI automatically summarizes the numerical data.
-Always be careful with that.'

-Let’s try other options.

-Drag and drop region in the legend box, we can see region-wise trends of life_exp over time in years.
+Here, we have colored each dot by the country.
+This plot shows the trend of life expectancy for **each country** with years.
+Since there are so many countries in our data, this plot looks messy, unclear and our plot legend "explodes".

+Can we do better?

+Let's see.

+Use following parameters to create your chart:

     x-Axis: year
     y-Axis: life_exp.
-Right-click on drop-down button and tick "**Don’t summarize**" option.
+Right-click on drop-down button and de-select "**Don’t summarize**" option.
     Legend: By region

 <img src="figures/ch04/scatter_plot_3_by_region.png" width="80%" style="display: block; margin: auto;" />
+Here, we color each data point by the region in which the countries lie.
+The `summarize` option summarizes the life expectancy (life_exp) for each region.

+*PowerBI automatically summarizes the numerical data.
+Always be careful with that.*

-**Optional activity:** In the same chart, try the following:
+**Activity:** In the same chart, try the following:
 Size: By population
+Report what follows.

+### Challenge 1:{.challenge}
+####Scatter plot:
-### Challenge 1: Keep the summarize option ON.
-Create a chart with the following options: {.challenge}
+Keep the summarize option ON.
+Create a chart with the following options:

     x-Axis: year

     y-Axis: life_exp

     Legend: By region

 Explain the chart.